-The Company has operating leases for corporate offices, storage space and equipment.
-The leases have remaining lease terms of 1 to 5 years, one of which includes an option to extend the corporate office lease for 3 years.
+The Company's lease portfolio consists of an operating lease for the corporate office, storage space and equipment.
+The corporate office lease has a remaining lease term of 0.6 years and includes an option to extend the lease for 3 years.
 Under our corporate office lease, we are required to reimburse the lessor each month for common use expenses such as maintenance and security services.
 Because these amounts are variable from year to year and not specifically set in the lease terms, they are not included in the measurement of the right-of-use asset and related lease liability, but rather expensed in the period incurred.

-The Company is party to several leases that are under one year in length.
-These include such leases as those for land used in exploration and mining activities, office equipment, machinery, office space, storage and other.
-The Company has elected the short-term lease exemptions allowed under the new leasing standards, whereby leases with initial terms of one year or less are not capitalized and instead expensed on a straight-line basis over the lease term.
+The Company is party to several leases that have terms that are less than a year in length.
+These include leases for land used in exploration activities, office equipment, machinery, office space, storage and other.
+The Company has elected the short-term lease exemption allowed under the new leasing standards, whereby leases with initial terms of one year or less are not capitalized and instead expensed on a straight-line basis over the lease term.
+In addition, the Company holds several leases related to mineral exploration and production to which it has not applied the new leasing standard.
+Leases to explore or use minerals and similar nonregenerative resources are specifically excluded by ASC 842, "Leases."